tpn/perfecthash/README.md

         When set, uses implementations of RtlCopyPages and RtlFillPages that use non-temporal hints.

-    --IgnorePreviousTableSize
+    --UsePreviousTableSize

-        When set, ignores any previously-recorded table sizes associated with the keys file for the given algorithm, hash function and masking type.
+        When set, uses any previously-recorded table sizes associated with the keys file for the given algorithm, hash function and masking type.

         N.B.
 To forcibly delete all previously-recorded table sizes from all